WHAT IS ACADEMIC MISCONDUCT?

 You can find out more about the academic misconduct regulations and possible penalties on the Student Intranet.

-In the meantime, if you have any concerns or questions about plagiarism or other academic misconduct please get in touch with your personal tutor, course leader or the Advice Centre.
+In the meantime, if you have any concerns or questions about plagiarism, commissioning or other academic misconduct please get in touch with the Advice Centre.
+You may also like to speak to your personal tutor or course leader for support.

 want to speak to an advisor?